How do I contact Sanity sales for Enterprise (SAML SSO, SLA, dedicated support) and what info do they need from us?

 Frequently Asked Questions

-How do I contact Sanity sales for Enterprise features like SAML SSO, SLA, and dedicated support?
+How do I contact Sanity sales for Enterprise (SAML SSO, SLA, dedicated support)?

 Expanded Explanation: